Robustness and Adaptation in Morphogenetic Collective Systems

 Hiroki Sayama, D.Sc.

-Director, Center for Collective Dynamics of Complex Systems
+Director, Binghamton Center of Complex Systems

 Professor, Department of Systems Science and Industrial Engineering